-Most current guidelines recommend eating 2,300 mg per day, or less.
-Some even go as low as 1500 mg per day (4).
+Most current guidelines recommend eating less than 2,300 mg per day.
+Some even go as low as 1,500 mg per day (

-However, even though too much sodium causes problems, eating too little can be just as bad.
+However, even though too much sodium causes problems, eating too little can be just as unhealthy.

 Here are 6 little-known dangers of restricting sodium too much.

-One study of 152 healthy people found that insulin resistance increased after only 7 days on a low-sodium diet (5).
+One study involving 152 healthy people found that insulin resistance increased after only 7 days on a low sodium diet (

-However, these studies varied in length, study population and degree of salt restriction, which may explain the differences in results.
+However, these studies varied in length, study population, and degree of salt restriction, which may explain the inconsistent results.

-It is true that reducing sodium can reduce blood pressure.
+It’s true that reducing your sodium intake can reduce your blood pressure.

 However, blood pressure is only a risk factor for disease.
-What we really care about is hard end-points like heart attacks or death.
+What’s really significant is hard endpoints like heart attacks or death.

-Disturbingly, another study reported a higher risk of dying from heart disease at the low sodium levels that many guidelines currently recommend (15).
-However, other studies have reported conflicting results, so this matter is far from settled (16, 17, 18).
+Disturbingly, another study reported a higher risk of dying from heart disease at the lower sodium levels that many guidelines currently recommend (

-In a 2011 review of controlled trials, reducing sodium did not reduce the risk of dying from heart attacks or strokes, and it increased the risk of death from heart failure (19)
+In a 2011 review, reducing sodium didn’t reduce the risk of dying from heart attacks or strokes, and it increased the risk of death from heart failure (

-Bottom Line: Although the evidence is mixed, some observational studies show that low-salt diets are linked to an increased risk of death from heart attacks or strokes.
+Although the evidence is mixed, some observational studies show that low salt diets are linked to an increased risk of death from heart attacks or strokes.
 Controlled trials show no clear benefit.